Jainpriyal/Netconf-Perl-Client/README.md

    Language (XML) based data encoding for the configuration data as well as operations and messages defined in the API.

-   There are many modules in the Comprehensive Perl Archival Network (CPAN, http://www.cpan.org) and other Perl source repositories that provide ways to manipulate XML data (for example, the XML::LibXML modules).

    The Net::Netconf::Manager module provides an object-oriented interface for communicating with the NETCONF server so you can start using the NETCONF API quickly and easily.
 There are several modules in this library but